 What is human-based research?

-Human-based research covers a wide range of innovative methodologies and biotechnology or New Methodological Approaches (NAM), relevant to humans as they use advanced current knowledge on human biology, to study diseases and develop safe and effective drugs in humans, recognizing the importance of species-specificity (1-4).
-Human-based methods have already proved useful for understanding human pathologies and predicting human responses, in some cases even better than traditional in vivo models can (5-9).
+Human-based research covers a wide range of innovative methodologies and biotechnology or New approach methodologies (NAM), relevant to humans as they use advanced current knowledge on human biology, to study diseases and develop safe and effective drugs in humans, recognizing the importance of species-specificity (1-4).
+Human-based methods have already proved useful for understanding human pathologies and predicting human responses, even better than traditional in vivo models can (5-9).
 Despite this, their potential is limited by regulatory restrictions and their non-adoption by regulatory authorities.
 Moreover, they are still poorly considered in basic research, still dominated by traditional approaches and reductionist thinking, a legacy of the past (10-13).

 With adequate public funding, the updating of regulations, which date back more than 70 years, and the correct training of future researchers, the human-based approach will accelerate the development of effective drugs and the discovery of cures for diseases that afflict humanity.